 - A dedicated support vehicle for every Pack

-- Overnight accommodation (on a shared basis) at Watermark Gold Coast Hotel on Day 7
+- Overnight accommodation (on a shared basis) at voco Gold Coast, an IHG Hotel, on Day 7

 - Great camaraderie and encouragement along the way.